tokgozkerem/codingExercises/README.md

 ## How to Use?

 Each program's Python file is listed along with its name.
-Inside each file, there are comments explaining what the program does and how to use the required inputs.

 If you find yourself learning Python or practicing, these examples can guide you.
-Additionally, you can help other Python developers by reviewing these examples or integrating them into your own projects.

 ## Contributing